culturecode/stagehand/Readme.md

 are saved in the entry, so the actual record class is inferred from the table_name.
 If multiple classes share the same table_name, the first one is chosen.
 This may lead to unexpected behaviour if anything other than the record attributes are being used.

-## TODO
-Add a way to detect "dangling" start commits